Procellariiformes: Navigation

 Many species in the order travel long distances over open water but return to the same nest site each year, raising the question of how they navigate so accurately.
 The Welsh naturalist Ronald Lockley carried out early research into animal navigation with the Manx shearwaters that nested on the island of Skokholm.
 In release experiments, a Manx shearwater flew from Boston to Skokholm, a distance of 3000 mi in 121/2 days.

 Lockley showed that when released "under a clear sky" with sun or stars visible, the shearwaters oriented themselves and then "flew off in a direct line for Skokholm", making the journey so rapidly that they must have flown almost in a straight line.
 But if the sky was overcast at the time of release, the shearwaters flew around in circles "as if lost" and returned slowly or not at all, implying that they navigated using astronomical cues.

-Researchers have also begun investigating olfaction's role in procellariiform navigation.
+Researchers have also begun investigating the role of olfaction in procellariiform navigation.
 In a study where Cory's shearwaters were rendered anosmic with zinc sulphate, a compound which kills the surface layer of the olfactory epithelium, and released hundreds of kilometers away from their home colony at night, control birds found their way to their home nests before night was over, whereas anosmic birds did not home until the next day.
-A similar study that released Cory's shearwaters 800 km from their home nests, testing both magnetic and olfactory disturbances' effects on navigation, found that anosmic birds took longer to home than magnetically disturbed or control birds.
+A similar study that released Cory's shearwaters 800 km from their home nests, testing both magnetic and olfactory disturbance effects on navigation, found that anosmic birds took longer to home than magnetically disturbed or control birds.